 This is my version of the Edie cardigan.
-It’s the latest pattern release by Valentine & Stitch, a dynamic pattern designing and producing duo comprising of the fabulous Helen and Rich.
-You can read about them, see more designs and read their blog here.
+It’s the latest pattern release by Valentine & Stitch, a dynamic pattern designing and producing duo comprising of the fabulous Helen and Rich, the brains behind V&S.

 …..Several weeks ago the #cosycardichallenge was announced on Instagram.
 It’s being run by @amanda_isewalot @sodburysewing and @shesewsvintage and the finish date is October 31st so it’s not too late to enter if you fancy it and you may be lucky enough to be picked to win one of the fab prizes on offer.
 A little while after the challenge announcement I saw Helen modelling a lacy version of the Edie cardigan and a lightbulb went off in my head….I knew what I could do for my offering in the challenge.
 You see, I remembered some rust coloured lightweight lacy/crochet-effect fabric in my stash that had previously got me scratching my head about what to do with it I’m sure you’ve got some fabric like that lurking in your stash too (or is it just me that buys random pieces of fabric with no idea of what to do with it….?).
 Friends, I nearly gave the fabric away, so when the challenge and the Edie appeared, the stars aligned and my rust fabric got a lucky reprieve.
 The fabric (that I bought from Stone Fabrics a couple of years ago) seems to have a fair bit of cotton in it.
 It has next to no stretch down the grain but quite a bit cross-grain.
 It presses beautifully and behaves surprisingly well for a lace fabric.